TrellixVulnTeam/swahilipython_SCMU/Doc/library/tracemalloc.rst

 .. class:: Traceback

-   Sequence of :class:`Frame` instances sorted from the oldest frame to the most recent frame.
+   Sequence of :class:`Frame` instances sorted kutoka the oldest frame to the most recent frame.

    A traceback contains at least ``1`` frame.
 If the ``tracemalloc`` module